junxit/us-congress-bills-117/derived/amendments.md

 ### 21 U.S.C. § 379j-42

-> in the paragraph heading, by striking “2018 through 2022”and inserting “2023 through 2027”; and
+> in the paragraph heading, by striking “2018 through 2022” and inserting “2023 through 2027”; and

 | | |
 |---|---|